pankajr141/experiments/README.md

-# audio_experiments
+# Experiments
-This Repository contains the code base for performing some audio experiments
+This Repository contains the code base for performing some experiments.
+Codebase presented here might be used as fullscale repository in future works, if the codebase is generalizable and solve a particular problem.